5t3ph/moderncss-dot-dev/src/posts/the-3-css-methods-for-adding-element-borders.md

 date: 2020-12-11
 ---

-> _This is episode #23 in a series examining modern CSS solutions to problems I've been solving over the last 13+ years of being a frontend developer_.

 When it comes to CSS, sometimes a `border` is not really a `border`.

 In this episode, we'll cover the differences between: